 Other comprehensive income (OCI) represents comprehensive income not reflected in net income.\[ Comprehensive\ Income = Net\ Income + Other\ Comprehensive\ Income \]

 Statement of changes in equity

-A statement of changes in equity reconciles the opening balances with closing balances.
+A statement of changes in equity reconciles the opening balances of shareholders’ equity with closing balances.
 Its components include paid-in capital, the investment of the owners, and retained earnings, the cumulative profits retained by the company.
 It also shows non-controlling interest and reserves resulting from other comprehensive income (either separately or part of retained earnings).

 Paid-in capital increases with issuance of new shares and decreases with repurchase of stock already issued.
 Retained earnings increase with net income and decrease with dividends.

 A statement of cash flows presents a company’s cash flows from operating activities (transactions that affect net income), investing activities (acquisitions and disposal of long-term assets), and financing activities (obtaining and repayment of capital).

 There are two methods of presentation of cash flow statement: